jank-st/stm32U0_training_materials/adc/adc_theory.md

 ## Overrun data preserved

 The old data are kept in ADC registers.

-The new data are lost
+The new data are lost.

 ![discontinuous preserve](./img/ovverrun_preserve.svg)

 ## Overrun data overwritten

-The old data are lost
+The old data are lost.

-New data are preserved
+New data are preserved.

 ![discontinuous overwrite](./img/overrun_overwrite.svg)